jethornton/flexgui/docs/source/controls.rst

    :align: center

 To create a Next Page and Previous Page buttons for a QStackedWidget add two QPushButtons with the following Dynamic Properties.
+See :doc:`property`

 .. csv-table:: Stacked Widget Next/Previous Page
    :width: 100%